sensu/sensu-docs/content/sensu-go/6.7/plugins/featured-integrations/prometheus.md

 ## Sensu Prometheus Collector

-The [Sensu Prometheus Collector plugin][6] is a Sensu [check][8] that collects metrics from a Prometheus exporter or the Prometheus query API and outputs the metrics to STDOUT in Influx, Graphite, or JSON format.
+The [Sensu Prometheus Collector plugin][6] is a Sensu [check][8] that collects metrics from a Prometheus exporter or the Prometheus query API and outputs the metrics to stdout in Influx, Graphite, or JSON format.

 ### Features